MU-DATA325/Group2/Presentation.md

 Diving into the data
 ========================================================
+# Score and Perception of Corruption (Absense of Corruption)
+### Hypothesis: The Higher the Score, the Higher the Perceptions of Corruption.
-First, we will look into the relationship of the score variable and the perception of corruption.
+Now, we will look into the relationship of the score variable and the perception of corruption.

 ```r
 ggplot(data = happiness, mapping = aes(x = Score, y = Perceptions_of_corruption)) +